🙏🏾 Learn how to make your journaling practice work for you and stay consistent in the process.

 - Describe one moment of joy you experienced today.

-- If you had to leave your house or country tomorrow, what would you miss most about where you live now?
+- If you had to leave your house or country tomorrow, what would you miss most about where you live now, and why?

 - Write about an experience at work or in your personal life that didn’t go well this week, but still taught you something valuable.

-- Did someone help you learn a new skill recently?
+- Reflect on a recent experience where someone taught you a new skill.
 Who was it, and what did they teach you?
-What were you most grateful for?
+How did it make you feel to learn something new, and what are you most grateful for about that experience?

 So now you have your gratitude journal prompts, it’s time to get to work.
 Grab a pen and notebook, and start writing.